 Proposals must include the following components:

-- A detailed budget for a one-year project that includes how the funds will be spent throughout the project.
+A detailed budget for a two-year project that includes how the funds will be spent throughout the project.
 Indirect or overhead costs may not be included in the budget and funding does not allow for faculty salary support.

 CV/resume of each of the team members who will attend the four-day program.